DylanThomasShine/acoustra_manager/README.md

 <span id="features-future"></span>

 ### 2.2 Features left to implement in the future
-- Changing the number of ingredients based on the number of people.
+- A proper method to respond to a member.
 - Adding a favorite section.
-Users can favorite a recipe and see them on their favorite page.
+Users can favorite a rBlog or Task and see them on their favorite page.
-- On the overview of recipes multiple pages with all recipes, instead of a long list of all recipes.
-- For an image of the recipe, users have to fill in the image URL.
-For the future, there also can be an option to upload the image.
+- Users could have the ability to upload pictures to their profile
 - Add form validation on the backend.
 - The user can delete their profile.